 You can enable a custom business object offline by adding the following annotations and below functionalities are available.

 You can enable a business object offline by adding the [OfflineEnabled] annotation.
-This annotation creates the offline model of the custom object that is used for synching the meta data and object data with the user device.
+This annotation creates the offline model of the custom object that is used for syncing the metadata and object data with the user device.
 The annotation is allowed if the standard business object is offline enabled.

 Note: The repository explorer has been enhanced for offline where you can find the objects that are offline enabled(e.g. standard BO, fields, and nodes)

-2. Display and Edit of fields in custom and extension objects
+2. Display and Edit fields in custom and extension objects

 - XBO Fields and fields created by administrators in the enhanced TI screens